SCLBD/DeepfakeBench/README.md

 python preprocess.py
 ```
+You may skip the preprocessing step by downloading the provided data.

 ### 4. Rearrangement
 To simplify the handling of different datasets, we propose a unified and convenient way to load them.
 The function eliminates the need to write separate input/output (I/O) code for each dataset, reducing duplication of effort and easing data management.